syonekura/cookiecutter-cenco-python/CONTRIBUTING.rst

     $ tox

    .. note::
-      If you are missing flake8, pytest and/or tox, just pip install them into your virtualenv.
+      If you are missing flake8, pytest and/or tox, just pip install them into your env.

 8. If your contribution is a bug fix or new feature, you may want to add a test to the existing test suite.
 See section Add a New Test below for details.

 9. Commit your changes and push your branch to GitHub::